John McGee (greyhound trainer)

-John F 'Ginger' McGee is an Irish born greyhound trainer.
+John F. "Ginger" McGee is an Irish born greyhound trainer.
 He is a seven-time champion trainer of Great Britain and was regarded as the leading trainer during the early 1990s.
+He was seven-times UK Champion trainer and twice winner of the Trainers championship in 1982 and 1992.

 Career

-McGee first came to national attention as the head man to Fred Wiseman in 1987.
+After two decades on the flapping tracks, McGee first came to national attention as the head man to Fred Wiseman in 1987.
 He took over the Peaceful kennels in Ockendon Road, Upminster during 1988 and instantly gained success by winning the 1988 English Greyhound Derby with Hit the Lid in his maiden year.
 Gino also reached the same final for McGee.
 Sard won the 1988 Gold Collar and the year ended with McGee claiming the Greyhound Trainer of the Year title.

 1989 proved to be another notable year as McGee became the Champion trainer for the second time and won the Trainers' Championship.
 He joined Hackney from Canterbury in 1990, replacing Doreen Boyce, and won a third consecutive Trainers' title.
 A fourth Trainers' title in 1991, with 209 winners, represented a new record, beating the three titles won by George Curtis and Phil Rees Sr.

 In 1992, he joined Peterborough Greyhound Stadium and finished runner-up in the 1992 English Greyhound Derby with Winsor Abbey before he moved to Reading Stadium.
 In 1992, he secured his second Trainers Championship, winning four of the eight races that formed the event, he finished on 56 points, which was 22 points ahead of second placed Patsy Byrne on 34.